RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/sensing/robotic-total-stations.md

 ### Best Use Cases & Expected Quality

 There are various companies that make robotic total stations including Leica and Trimble.
-While there is a wide variety of abilities between different models, there are certain key characteristics that matter when used as a real-time positioning system
+While there is a wide variety of abilities between different models, there are certain key characteristics that matter when used as a real-time positioning system:

 - Range (How far does this need to work at?)
 - Angular tracking ability (Can the total station track objects moving closeby?)
 - Frequency (How often does it provide measurements?)

+Accuracy is the bottom line for robotic total stations.
+If the system is able to maintain line-of-sight with the total station, it is reasonable to expect <2cm accuracy in positioning, even over rather large distances (unknown exactly).
+This is especially valuable since it can provide an accurate positioning in XYZ, rather than just XY like many alternatives.

 ### Limitations

+The key limitation of the total station is that it requires constant line-of-sight with the reflector prism it is tracking.
+Unlike other methods such as UltrawideBand or Ultrasonic positioing, recovery is not trivial.

 While certain companies like Caterpillar have official partnerships with total station manufacturers to allow for seemless integration with their vehicles [source](https://www.constructionequipment.com/technology/construction-technology-software/news/10757055/caterpillar-and-trimble-announce-change-to-joint-venture-providing-greater-flexibility-and-customer-focus), this technology is not currently available in such a robust manner to all.
 For that reason, "hacking" a total station to provide real-time sensory information made result in a unknowable latency with difficult to characterize dropout at times.
 While this did not become a detriment while the author was working on it, it's important to note.